Tracy Austin: Post-tennis career

 Austin first worked as a pundit and commentator in March 1991, for CBS, at the U.S. Women's Hardcourt Championships in San Antonio, a tournament which concluded with Steffi Graf recovering from a 1–4 deficit in the first set of the final to defeat Monica Seles 6–4, 6–3.
 Austin interviewed Graf on court after Graf's victory.

 Since retiring as a player in 1994, Austin has worked as a pundit and commentator for NBC, CBS and the USA Network for the French Open and the US Open.
 During the 2000s, she worked for the Seven Network, which broadcast the Australian Open.
 She has worked for the BBC for many years.
-She began working for the Tennis Channel in 2010 and joined its US Open team and later its Australian Open team in 2012.
+She began working for the Tennis Channel in 2010 and joined its US Open team and its Australian Open team in 2012.
 Austin has worked for Canadian television for its coverage of the Rogers Cup since 2004.